siddhartha-gadgil/DeptWeb/pros-pdf.md

 * [U.G.C.
 Kothari Fellowship](http://ugcdskpdf.unipune.ac.in/)
 * [National Postdoctoral Fellowship](http://www.serb.gov.in/npdf.php)

-The Indian Institute of Science currently does not have its own post-doctoral fellowships.
-However some members of our [faculty](faculty.html) may have grants that can support a post-doctoral position.
+The Indian Institute of Science also offers the selective [Raman Post-Doctoral Fellowship](https://iisc.ac.in/post-docs/).
+Some members of our [faculty](faculty.html) may also have grants that can support a post-doctoral position.